-Alcohol and Illegal Substances
+Alcohol and Illegal Substances Alcohol Policy

-Alcohol Policy

-- The possession or use of alcoholic beverages is prohibited in all on-campus undergraduate residence hall buildings except apartments in the University Apartments and 500 Wabash where all residents of the apartment are at least 21 years old. - 2.
+- 1. The possession or use of alcoholic beverages is prohibited in all on-campus undergraduate residence hall buildings except apartments in the University Apartments and 500 Wabash where all residents of the apartment are at least 21 years old. - 2.
 It is a violation of state law and University policy for a student under 21 years of age to attempt to purchase, consume, possess, or transport alcoholic beverages.
-It is unlawful to sell, furnish, and give alcoholic beverages or to permit alcoholic beverages to be sold, furnished or given to anyone under the age of 21.

-- 3. Residents will be held responsible for activities that occur in their room/apartment and will be referred to the Office of Residential Life, Student Conduct and Integrity and/or University Police if guests are violating the on-campus alcohol policies listed above. - 4.
-Failure to comply with the direction given by or the request to present identification to a University Official acting in the performance of their duties is a violation of the Code of Student Conduct and will result in a referral to Office of Residential Life, Student Conduct and Integrity and/or University Police. - 5.
+It is unlawful to sell, furnish, and give alcoholic beverages or to permit alcoholic beverages to be sold, furnished or given to anyone under the age of 21. - 3.
+Residents will be held responsible for activities that occur in their room/apartment and will be referred to the Office of Residential Life, Office of Student Support and Accountability and/or University Police if guests are violating the on-campus alcohol policies listed above. - 4.
+Failure to comply with the direction given by or the request to present identification to a University Official acting in the performance of their duties is a violation of the Code of Student Conduct and will result in a referral to Office of Residential Life, Office of Student Support and Accountability and/or University Police. - 5.
 It is against the Code of Student Conduct to supply false information, such as name, age, etc.to a University Official who is acting in the performance of their duties.